The Apipheny add-on lets you save your API requests for future use.

 Once you click Save, your scheduled saved request will automatically trigger according to the frequency you’ve chosen (hourly, daily, weekly, or monthly).

-Please note that the exact times of requests are randomly assigned by Google within an hour from the selected time.
+Also, the exact times of requests are randomly assigned by Google within an hour from the selected time.
 If you schedule a request to trigger at 9AM, Google will choose a time between 9AM and 10AM and keep that timing consistent.
 Learn more.

 You may also wonder why Apipheny doesn’t offer faster frequencies than once per hour, and that’s because Google limits add-ons to update only once an hour at most, which is why the fastest frequency you can choose is hourly.
 Learn more.